Time-Coder/PySimpleTest/README.md

 * Colored cmd output to indicate <font color="red">Fail</font>, <font color="green">Pass</font>, <font color="red">Error</font>, etc.
 * Log file with link information.
 If you use editor like Sublime, can realize double-click test report line to jump to corresponding code.

 So for writting small test, PySimpleTest is a good choice.
+In addition, you can find PyPI index at: [https://pypi.org/project/PySimpleTest/](https://pypi.org/project/PySimpleTest/)

 ## 2  Getting Start
 Write a file `main.py`:
 ```python